Eynesbury Senior College: Senior High School

-As a specialist college with students only in Years 10, 11 and 12, emphasis is placed on helping students prepare for tertiary studies.
-There are two lessons per week in each subject, each lesson being 1 hour and 50 minutes, with an informal break in the middle.
-Students are not required to be on campus during unscheduled lesson time.
+As a specialist college with students only in Years 10, 11 and 12, emphasis was placed on helping students prepare for tertiary studies.
+There were two lessons per week in each subject, each lesson being 1 hour and 50 minutes, with an informal break in the middle.
+Students were not required to be on campus during unscheduled lesson time.

-New students can commence studies at the start of the first or second semester of Year 10 or Year 11.
-Students wishing to enrol for Year 12 must begin at the start of the year.
-These entry points are undertaken after an extensive interview process, where future plans and directions, along with approaches to independent learning, are discussed.
-Eynesbury supports the notion of individualised programming, and increasing numbers of students undertake subjects at more than one year level.
-Subject choices are the final phase of the entry process.
+New students could commence studies at the start of the first or second semester of Year 10 or Year 11.
+Year 12 students enrolled from the start of the year.
+Entry involved an extensive interview process, where future plans and directions, along with approaches to independent learning, were discussed.
+Eynesbury supported the notion of individualised programming, and students could undertake subjects at more than one year level.

-There is an expectation that all students are engaged in full-time study at all times of their enrolment.
-Part-time study is typically only taken by students in Year 13 who wish to 'top-up' their results from Year 12.
+There was an expectation that all students were engaged in full-time study at all times of their enrolment.
+Part-time study was typically only taken by students in Year 13 who wish to 'top-up' their results from Year 12.
 Under new legislation in South Australia, from 1 January 2009, all students under 17 years of age are to be engaged in full-time study or full-time work.

 Year 10

-All students in Year 10 at Eynesbury study a combination of core and choice subjects.
-Core subjects are compulsory and include English/English as a Second Language, 'Learning about Thinking', Mathematics, Science and Studies of Society and Environment.
-These subjects are taken over the whole year.
-Possible choice subjects are: ASX Stock Exchange Challenge, Business Studies (Financial Literacy), Debating, Creative Writing, Drama, French, Health and Nutrition, Introduction to History, History Through Film, Electronic and Digital Publishing, Physical Education and Visual investigations.
+All students in Year 10 at Eynesbury studied a combination of compulsory whole year core subjects including English/English as a Second Language, 'Learning about Thinking', Mathematics, Science and Studies of Society and Environment.
+Choice subjects included: ASX Stock Exchange Challenge, Business Studies (Financial Literacy), Debating, Creative Writing, Drama, French, Health and Nutrition, Introduction to History, History Through Film, Electronic and Digital Publishing, Physical Education and Visual investigations.
+All Year 10 students were involved in the Eynesbury Mentor Program which incorporated the SACE Personal Learning Plan.

-Students who earn an A grade in their subjects in Semester 1 may be offered an opportunity to join regular Stage 1 classes in those or related subjects in Semester 2.
-Some Year 10 subjects may be offered as new SACE Stage 1 credentialed subjects, particularly in Semester 2.
-All Year 10 students are involved in the Eynesbury Mentor Program which incorporates the Personal Learning Plan.